JuliaSmoothOptimizers/Krylov.jl/docs/src/matrix-free.md

 ## Matrix-free operators

-All methods are matrix-free, which means that you only need to provide operator-vector products.
+All methods are matrix free, which means that you only need to provide operator-vector products.

 The `A`, `M` or `N` input arguments of Krylov.jl solvers can be any object that represents a linear operator.
 That object must implement `*`, for multiplication with a vector, `size()` and `eltype()`.
 For certain methods it must also implement `adjoint()`.